 The Device Proponents have shifted massive burdens, costs, and losses onto service providers (and their customers).
-It would take years to develop the hundreds of protocols for use across all MVPDs, and even then the protocols may not anticipate new services, features, or technologies for MVPD distribution.
+It would take years to develop the hundreds of protocols for use across all MVPDs, 64 and even then the protocols may not anticipate new services, features, or technologies for MVPD distribution.
 The claim is that this is needed to "keep the burden of implementation and licensing concerns minimal to a third party."
-But in fact, none of this is needed: an application-based system also keeps the burden of implementation and licensing concerns minimal to a third party.
 But in fact, none of this is needed: an application-based system also keeps the burden of implementation and licensing concerns minimal to a third party, and does so while preserving innovation and competition.